leizerbeam/soteria/README.md

 ```

 This concept can be applied to any data protection solution that uses native K8s Resources or CRD's.

+## Advanced Kyverno Policies
+- enforce-3-2-1.yaml - The rule of 3-2-1 recommends that you have at least 3 copies of data, on 2 different storage targets, and 1 being "offsite"
+      In K8s/K10, this translates to a StatefulSet (the production PersistentVolumeClaim), a backup (a snapshot of the PVC),
+      and an export to cloud object storage (a cloud copy of the PVC snapshot)
+- enforce-immutable-backup.yaml - K10 Object Storage Location Profiles store K10 RestorePoints (App Backups) for import and export operations.
+      AWS S3 or S3 compatible object storage that supports object lock can store immutable backups.
+      Immutability is typically not enabled by default due to the increased costs of retaining storage.
+      This policy checks that the Profile contains a 'protectionPeriod' which is the main configuration for K10 immutability.
+- enforce-minimum-retentions.yaml - K10 Policy resources can be validated to adhere to common compliance retention standards.
+This policy demonstrates "mutation" which modifies incoming API requests before being processed by the K8s API Server
+- enforce-mission-critical-rpo.yaml - K10 Policy resources can be educated to adhere to common Recovery Point Objective (RPO) best practices.
+      This policy is advising to use an RPO frequency that with hourly granularity if it has the appPriority: Mission Critical
+- enforce-namespace-whitelisting.yaml - K10 allows on backup and restore of applications (namespaces) and is designed to be run with full cluster admin permissions.
+This policy is designed to prevent exfiltration outside trusted namespaces (ie. whitelisted namespaces)

 Send any and all feedback to **joey.lei@veeam.com**!